openXapps/web-apps-notes/README.md

 * In Toolbox menu
   * [ ] Rename Download Notes to Export Notes.
   * [ ] Add new Export Current Note option.
-    * This will open the export page with the current note JSON text.
+    * This will open the export page with the current note in JSON format.
     * Now you can either copy the JSON or click new Share Note button.
     * Share Note should allow for a couple of messaging app options.
 * [ ] Add emoji picker to insert an emoji at cursor position.